-- an alphanumeric RACF user ID and a system-encrypted password. - an alphanumeric RACF user ID and a PassTicket, which is a cryptographically-generated password substitute encompassing the user ID, the requested application name, and the current date/time. - an x.509v3 digital certificate presented to a server application that uses System SSL or TCP/IP Application Transparent TLS (AT-TLS) to provide TLS- or SSLv3-based client authentication, and then "mapped" (using TOE functions) by that server application or by AT-TLS to a RACF user ID. - a KerberosTM v5 ticket presented to a server application that supports the Kerberos mechanism, and then mapped by that application through the TOE-provided GSS-API programming services or alternate functions that are also provided by the TOE (specifically the R_ticketServ, and R_GenSec services).
+- an alphanumeric RACF user ID and a system-encrypted password or (for applications that support it) password phrase. - an alphanumeric RACF user ID and a PassTicket, which is a cryptographically-generated password substitute encompassing the user ID, the requested application name, and the current date/time. - an x.509v3 digital certificate presented to a server application that uses System SSL or TCP/IP Application Transparent TLS (AT-TLS) to provide TLS- or SSLv3-based client authentication, and then "mapped" (using TOE functions) by that server application or by AT-TLS to a RACF user ID. - a KerberosTM v5 ticket presented to a server application that supports the Kerberos mechanism, and then mapped by that application through the TOE-provided GSS-API programming services or alternate functions that are also provided by the TOE (specifically the R\ticketServ, and R\GenSec services).
 These functions enable the application server to validate the Kerberos ticket, and thus the authentication of the principal.
-The application server then translates (or maps) the Kerberos principal (using the TOE provided function of R_userMap) to a RACF user ID.I - an LDAP bind DN, which is mapped to a RACF user ID by information in the LDAP directory, together with a password.
-The LDAP server then passes the derived RACF user ID, and the password, to RACF to complete the authentication process.
+The application server then translates (or maps) the Kerberos principal (using the TOE provided function of R\userMap) to a RACF user ID.I an LDAP LDBM bind DN (which is mapped to a RACF user ID by information in the LDAP directory) or an LDAP ICTX or SDBM bind DN (which contains a RACF user ID) together with a RACF password or password phrase.
+The bind processing then passes the derived RACF user ID, and the password/phrase, to RACF to complete the authentication process.

 In the evaluated configuration, all human users are assigned a unique user ID.
 This user ID supports individual accountability.
-The TOE security functions authenticate the claimed identity of the user by verifying the password (or other mechanism, as listed above) before allowing the user to perform any actions that require TSF mediation, other than actions that aid an authorized user in gaining access to the TOE.
+The TOE security functions authenticate the claimed identity of the user by verifying the password/phrase (or other mechanism, as listed above) before allowing the user to perform any actions that require TSF mediation, other than actions that aid an authorized user in gaining access to the TOE.

 In some cases of external access to the system, such as the HTTP server, or LDAP server, an installation may decide to define a user ID that is used for access checking of selected resources for users that have not been authenticated.
 This allows an installation to define resources unauthenticated users may access using that server via an appropriate client program.
-Users may still authenticate to the server using their user ID and password (or other authentication mechanism as above) to access additional resources they have been assigned access to.
+Users may still authenticate to the server using their user ID and password/phrase (or other authentication mechanism as above) to access additional resources they have been assigned access to.

 The required password quality can be tailored to the installation's policies using various parameters.
-When creating users, administrators are required to choose an initial password that must usually be changed by the user during initial logon.
+When creating users, administrators are required to choose an initial password and optionally a password phrase, that must usually be changed by the user during the initial logon that uses the password/phrase.

-2.2.2 Discretionary access control
+1.3.2.2 Discretionary access control